lucasmirachi/Grokking-Algorithms/README.md

 * Chapter 9 - Dynamic programming

+	- Dynamic programming is useful when you’re trying to optimize something given a constraint.
+	- You can use dynamic programming when the problem can be separated in discrete sub-problems which don't depend on each other.

 * Chapter 10 - K-nearest neighbors

 * Chapter 11 - Where to go next